-This window allows selection of an entire folder, rather than a single file within a folder.
+This window allows selection of an entire folder, rather than a single file within the folder.

-From the upper selection area any available local or network drives can be selected, and doing so updates the lower region to display all folders contained on that drive.
+From the upper selection area any available local or network drives can be selected, and doing so updates the lower region to display all folders contained in that drive.
 By double-clicking on a folder name, it may be opened, and any folders contained within that folder are then shown.

 To select a folder to use as the main folder, double-click on it to open it.
-For example, in the screenshot above, the folder at $C:\langle PolySNAP\rangle Example \rangle$ is selected.

-Clicking OK results in the selected folder path being displayed in the settings window.
+Clicking OK results in the selected folder path being displayed in that section of the main window.